pascal-gerber/Old-games-and-cheated-games/pixelgun.md

 ![scary](images/scary.jpg)
 Now don't fear, its exactly what you want to see, once you restart the app, the game launches and works perfectly (close it as well)

+i have also created a network on (zerotier one)[https://d.apkpure.com/b/APK/com.zerotier.one?version=latest] since online play does'nt work so once you downloaded it you join this adress: **1d71939404a9ec24** if you're lucky many other people did that before too and you might be able to play with more people

 ### enjoy your game!!

 ![game](images/game.jpg)